ErnieDaTryHard/DiscordBotTemplate/README.md

 Copy the link generated at the bottom and open it in a new tab.
 This will give you a bot invite, so you can invite it to your testing server.

 5. Let's make sure our bot is functioning.
 Run `node .` on the command line in your bot directory to start up your bot.
 In your testing server you should see your bot going online, which is a good sign.
 In any of your text channels, type `!ping`.
-If the bot responds with pong, then your bot is succesfully up and running.
+If the bot responds with `pong!`, then your bot is succesfully up and running.
 To shut down your bot, go back to the command line and enter `Ctrl + C`.

 Great!
 Your bot is now up and running and you can now code your commands with a simple command handler.
 For guides on the discord.js library use [Youtube](https://www.youtube.com/results?search_query=discord.js+bot+tutorial "Youtube").